DateTime::ToOADate Method ()

 An OLE Automation date is implemented as a floating-point number whose integral component is the number of days before or after midnight, 30 December 1899, and whose fractional component represents the time on that day divided by 24.
 For example, midnight, 31 December 1899 is represented by 1.0; 6 A.M., 1 January 1900 is represented by 2.25; midnight, 29 December 1899 is represented by -1.0; and 6 A.M., 29 December 1899 is represented by -1.25.

-The method throws an OverflowException if the current instance represents a date that is later than MinValue and earlier than midnight on January1, 0100.
-However, if the value of the current instance is MinValue, the method returns 0.
+The OverflowException if the current instance represents a date that is later than MinValue and earlier than midnight on January1, 0100.
+However, if the value of the current instance is MinValue, the method returns 0.method throws an

 For more information about OLE Automation, see the MSDN Library.